usc-isi-digelements/elastic-update/README.md

     bower install

-To run the demo, you will need a local elasticsearch instance and the mockads data referenced in the elastic-client-search repo.
+To run the demo and unit tests, you will need a local elasticsearch instance and the mockads data referenced in the elastic-client-search repo.